syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;NUM! - occurs if settlementdate is greater than or equal to maturitydate, investment and amount is less than or equal to zero.
+#NUM! - occurs if settlementdate is greater than or equal to maturitydate, investment and amount is less than or equal to zero.

-&#35;VALUE! - occurs if settlementdate and maturitydate less than or equal to zero.
+#VALUE! - occurs if settlementdate and maturitydate less than or equal to zero.

 Example: